Finding the open player

 3. Switch the central player.

-The players are on the balls of their feet ready to pass or receive the ball.
+Coaching points: Players are on the balls of their feet ready to pass or receive the ball.

 The middle player sees the future.
 They know where they are going next.